US At-Will Employment States — Guide for 2025

 • Whether previous agreements have been made in the company’s policy or handbooks.

-The implied covenant-of-good-faith and fair dealing exception is the most substantial departure from the norm of at-will employment.
-The exception was introduced and recognized in the California Supreme Court in 1980, and 10 other states have recognized the importance of it.
+The implied covenant of good faith and fair dealing exception represents the most significant departure from the norm of at-will employment.
+This exception was introduced and recognized by the California Supreme Court in 1980, and 10 other states have acknowledged its importance.

-So nowadays, implied covenant-of-good-faith applies to every employment relationship in the 11 US states listed below:
+So nowadays, the implied covenant of good faith applies to every employment relationship in the 11 US states listed below:

-This exception to at-will employment states that the employee’s actions and employer’s decisions are also subject to “just cause.”
-Dismissing an employee for just cause (or just cause termination) means that an employee may only get fired for a reasonable, lawful, and sufficient reason, such as:
+This exception to at-will employment also states that the employee’s actions and employer’s decisions are subject to “just cause.”
+Dismissing an employee for just cause means that an employee may only get fired for a reasonable, lawful, and sufficient reason, such as:

 • Serious misconduct,